Tissue donation – information for health care professionals

 What is tissue donation?

-Tissue donation is the process where specific tissues are removed from the body of a deceased person and transplanted to recipients to improve their quality of life.
-In some cases, such as heart valves, tissues can actually save the recipient’s life.
+Tissue donation is the process where specific tissues are removed from the body of a deceased person and transplanted to a recipient to improve their quality of life.

 In Western Australia, tissues that can be donated include: